hantsy/spring-reactive-sample/docs/data-neo4j-testing.md

 }
 ```

 In the above, we use a `ContextConfiguration` to apply the context initializers.
+In the real world application, you can extract `TestContainerInitializer` to a standalone class, and thus it is easy to reuse in any tests that requires a running Neo4j server instance.

-Grab the [source code]() from my github.
+Grab the [source code](http://github.com/hantsy/spring-reactive-sample) from my github.